reinthal/epik-shell/README.md

 ---

 ## Configuration
-Epik Shell looks for a configuration file in the config directory (~/.config/epik-shell/config.json).
+Epik Shell looks for a configuration file in the config directory (`~/.config/epik-shell/config.json`).
 Configuration comes with the following defaults:
+You can check some configurations in the [wiki](https://github.com/ezerinz/epik-shell/wiki/Configuration-Recipes)
 > [!WARNING]
 > Don't copy and paste this entire block into your `config.json`, it's just to show which configurations are available.